-Once a year at our Conference Dinner, doctors working in rural and remote Australia are singled out and celebrated for their skills, professionalism, and dedication to their communities.
+Once a year at our Conference Dinner, doctors working in rural and remote Australia are rewarded and celebrated for their skills, professionalism, and dedication to their communities.
 It's a great opportunity for delegates to applaud our deserving award winners for their contributions to rural and remote medicine.

-If you know of a registrar or GP who you believe is making a significant difference in rural and remote medicine, see below the list of awards and descriptions that might match their noteworthy achievements.
-If you would like to nominate someone, please visit the ACRRM website and complete the relevant nomination form before Monday 15 July.
+If you know of a GP, registrar or medical student who you believe is making a significant difference in rural and remote medicine, see below the list of awards and descriptions that might match their noteworthy achievements and nominate them today.

 RDAA-ACRRM Rural Registrar of the Year Award

 This is awarded to an ACRRM or RDAA registrar who deserves to be recognised for their dedication to their community or to the advancement of rural health.

 The Peter Graham 'Cohuna' Award

 This award recognises ACRRM or RDAA members or Fellows who have provided outstanding advocacy and medical service to their community to ensure the maintenance of the highest quality of generalist skills, including procedural practice.

 This prize awards two promising medical students with an all-expenses paid trip to RMA20, including flights, accommodation, social events and a meet and greet with the ACRRM President.
 Please note: nominations close 1 June.

 This award recognises a member of the Rural Doctors Association of Australia (RDAA) who has displayed work 'above and beyond' the call of duty.